xhuz/include-template-loader/README.md

 ### Upload

+[1.1.3] Fix modify the absolute path of img src in the template to be a relative path, because on some Linux systems, url-loader does not process the img resource of absolute path

 [1.1.2] Fix the image path of the included template to be an absolute path based on the current template path

 ### Install